COSIMA/topogtools/README.md

 ### check_nonadvective_mosaic

 Check for cells that are nonadvective on a B grid.
+Doesn't detect choked channels in all cases - use `non-advective.ipynb` (below) to find non-advective edges.
 Usage:
 ```bash
 ./check_nonadvective_mosaic topog.nc